yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_sso/saml_sso_config.md

 * `FQDN` is the FQDN of the machine where API Gateway is running, and `PORT` is the API Manager listening port (for example, `https://gateway.example.com:8075/api/portal/v1.3/sso/login/`).
 * If a user has already authenticated using SSO (for example, by previously logging in to Decision Insight), they must still use the SSO login URL for API Manager.
 If they are already authenticated, they are automatically redirected to the API Manager home page at `https://FQDN:PORT/home` and presented with a view appropriate to their API Manager role.

+{{% alert title="Note" %}}
+Use API version 1.4 to leverage the ability of a user having membership of multiple API Manager organizations.
+{{% /alert %}}

 ## Step 1 – Configure the IdP

 API Manager uses a certificate to sign SAML requests.
 The IdP requires the public key to verify the validity and provenance of the SAML requests from API Manager.
 To configure the IdP, you must import the public key to the IdP.